science64/ai-digest/README.md

 - `--whitespace-removal`: Enable whitespace removal
 - `--show-output-files`: Display a list of files included in the output
 - `--help`: Show help
+- `--ignore`: Ignore files that is not included in `codebase.md` file.

 ## Examples